jmeowmeow/PixieReport/express-progress/done.md

 * Gallery on home page, each pixie linked.
 * Navigation links among webapp pages on HTML pages.
 * Use station and dollset params in navigation links.
-* Nearby Stations To This Station page.
+* Nearby Stations To This Station page /stations.
 * Nearby Stations To: navigate by +/- 1 or 5 degrees of lat/long.
+* Nearby Stations svg map (noninteractive).
-* Pixie picker prototype with preview for doll sets and C/F units.
+* Pixie picker prototype /make with preview for doll sets and C/F units.

 ## Soft Launch
 * ExpressJS up on pixiereport site! (at :3000, not broadly circulated)